FranciscoThiesen/franciscothiesen.github.io/_posts/2022-11-12-Linear-Time-MST.md

 3. [An Even Simpler Linear-Time Algorithm for Verifying Minimum Spanning Trees, 2009 Hagerup](https://link.springer.com/chapter/10.1007/978-3-642-11409-0_16)

-I am forever grateful to Hagerup, which is the only author to provide an implementation of their algorithm in this list.
+I am forever grateful to Hagerup, which is the only author that included his implementation as part of the paper.
 After a lot of time banging my head against the wall, I was able to find a really subtle typo in the code he provided.
 A beautiful case of finding the needle in the haystack.